Should I choose bi-folding or sliding doors?

 Sliding doors are ideal for larger openings to really maximise the larger expanse of glass when closed.

-Make sure you have the space to stack the doors
+Do you have the space to stack bi-folding doors?

 Although bi-folding doors allow you a clear opening, you still need somewhere to stack the doors.
 You can choose either outside or inside, but either way be mindful that they may provide an obstacle, particularly if you have young children running around.
 Stacking doors works well if you have a wall lying at 90° to your doors - that way they won't get in the way.